redstreet/fava_investor/CONTRIBUTING.md

 ### Pre-requisities

-If you want to develop or contribute to fava-investor, make sure you have Python 3 (with pip).
+If you want to develop or contribute to fava_investor, make sure you have Python 3 (with pip).
 Install beancount and fava:

 `pip install fava`

-### Running fava-investor
+### Running fava_investor
 ```
 mkdir dev
 cd dev
-git clone https://github.com/redstreet/fava-investor.git # or point to your fork
+git clone https://github.com/redstreet/fava_investor.git # or point to your fork
-cd fava-investor
+cd fava_investor
 fava example.bc
 ```